Carfinance247/carfinance247.github.io/_posts/2018-10-29-agile-coaching-high-performance.md

 > **Note:**
 > The introduction of a high performance tree can be at any stage.
 The underlying message is that high performance, as in the metaphor of a tree, begins at grass roots level.
 Get the foundation right to create strong roots.
 Creating strong roots enables the tree to grow
-> tall, and the leaves absorb as much light to yield fruits, these are fruits of high performance.[2]
+> tall, and the leaves absorb as much light to yield fruits, these are fruits of high performance.
+[2]

 Below are a set of definitions subscribing to high performance within a team, and how as a coach you can refer to when mentoring individuals.
 The following are  used to describe the key attributes of a high performing tree;

-•	**F**ocus  on the work you have committed to
+•	**F**ocus  on the work you have committed to.

-•	**O**peness  by keeping everything to the team visible and transparent
+•	**O**peness  by keeping everything to the team visible and transparent.

-•	**R**espect individuals by their background and experiences who collectively comprise a team
+•	**R**espect individuals by their background and experiences who collectively comprise a team.

 •	**C**ommitment to a goal.
-Scrum provides authority needed to meet commitments
+Scrum provides authority needed to meet commitments.

-•	**C**ourage, have the courage to commit, act and be open, and to expect respect[3]
+•	**C**ourage, have the courage to commit, act and be open, and to expect respect.
+[3]

 ## Collaboration